Gravity-Bridge/Gravity-Docs/docs/frontend-creation.md

 The lifecycle of a [MsgSendToEth](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/main/module/proto/gravity/v1/msgs.proto#L101) transaction is as follows.

 - User sends MsgSendToEth, removing the tokens from their balance
+- The message hander checks if the user has submitted a valid value for the CHAIN_FEE field.
+The fee must be greater than or equal to the value of the AMOUNT field times the [MinChainFeeBasisPoints](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/main/module/x/gravity/types/genesis.go#L88) parameter.
+If a MsgSendToEth fails this check it will be rejected and user funds will not be withdrawn.
+The BRIDGE_FEE value can be any amount of the token being sent, including zero.
 - the transaction enters the SendToEth transaction pool for that token type
 - a relayer looks at the total fees for the transaction pool for that token type
 - a relayer requests a batch be created